 Testing via interviews, intercepts, and more

 You have various tools available here to research UX.
-The different types of testing that UserZoom offers are interviews, usability testing, live intercept, surveys, click testing, card sorting, and tree testing.
+The different types of testing that UserZoom offers are interviews, usability testing, live intercept, online surveys, click testing, card sorting, and tree testing.
 With the information at your disposal from these testers, you can smoothen out the glitches with ease.

 However, in Whatusersdo, you can also opt for UserZoom GO.
 You can opt for the free 14-day trial to see if the platform aligns you with your digital team’s needs.
 Here, there are three distinct plans – experience, team, and corporate.
 The price for the Experience plan is $500 per month and is billed annually.
 This is particularly ideal for small teams that need only key features such as two researcher seats, 40 studies each year, etc.